Cantera/cantera-website/pages/community.rst

    @misc{cantera,
        author = "David G. Goodwin and Harry K. Moffat and Ingmar Schoegl and Raymond L.
-                 Speth and Harry K. Moffat and Bryan W. Weber", title = "Cantera: An Object-oriented Software Toolkit for Chemical Kinetics, Thermodynamics, and Transport Processes",
+                 Speth and Bryan W. Weber",
+       title = "Cantera: An Object-oriented Software Toolkit for Chemical Kinetics, Thermodynamics, and Transport Processes",
        year = 2022,